K4ktus123/kDS3231/README.md

 setSQWfreq - sets frequency of SQW output.
 Possible values are 1, 1024, 4096 and 8192.
 Takes int value (16-bit).

-forceTempConv - sets bit CONV bit in control register and forces the RTC to update the temperature reading and execute TCXO algorithm.
+forceTempConv - sets CONV bit in control register and forces the RTC to update the temperature reading and execute TCXO algorithm.

 setA1enable - sets A1E bit in control registers.
 Set to 1 to enable alarm 1, 0 to disable it.
 Takes bool value.